126.96.36.199 Totalitarian One-Party States

 “If a faqih, an expert in Islamic jurisprudence, took control of the administrative and political institutions, he could ensure that the Shariah was implemented correctly”. [p.
 256]

-In a theocracy the clergy is interpreting the religious texts, with all their contradictions and ambiguities, in order to determine ‘the will of God’ in matters of government.
+In Afghanistan, another theocracy, the BBC reported on the Taliban morality police suppressing women’s rights “to serve Islam”.
+The clergy in these governments are interpreting the religious texts, with all their contradictions and ambiguities referred to earlier (184.108.40.206), in order to determine ‘the will of God’ in matters of government.
 Given that political decisions include economics and participation in world affairs, in which the religious texts don’t give direct guidance, the clergy concerned are acting as politicians as well as providing moral advice.
-The population in a theocracy is, in effect, submitting to the rule of a group of people who were not elected by the population as a religious organisation.
+The population in a theocracy is, in effect, submitting to the rule of a group of people who were not elected.

-Leaders can be appointed by a central committee within the ruling party of a mature one-party State, so that succession can be peaceful and bad leaders can be deposed.
-The party has to be seen as working for the common good (and it would swiftly lose its legitimacy if it were seen to be corrupt or governing badly).
+Leaders can be appointed by a central committee within the ruling party of a mature one-party State, so that succession can be peaceful and unpopular leaders can be deposed.
+All of the examples quoted above had enough public support to seize power, though it is impossible to tell how many people subsequently found them unacceptable.